Wout Weghorst: VfL Wolfsburg

-On 26 June 2018, Weghorst joined German Bundesliga club VfL Wolfsburg, for a reported transfer-fee of €10.5m.
+On 26 June 2018, Weghorst joined German club VfL Wolfsburg, for a reported transfer-fee of €10.5m.

-He debuted for Wolfsburg against Schalke 04 in the opening match of the 2018–19 Bundesliga season and scored his first goal on Matchday 2 in a 3–1 win at Bayer Leverkusen.
+He made his league debut for Wolfsburg against Schalke 04 in the opening match of the 2018–19 Bundesliga season and scored his first goal the following week in a 3–1 win at Bayer Leverkusen.
 On 16 March 2019, he scored his first hat-trick for Wolfsburg, and first by any player for the club since Mario Gómez in April 2017, in a 5–2 league win over Fortuna Düsseldorf.
 He ended the season with another hat-trick in the final Bundesliga fixture – an 8–1 win over FC Augsburg – giving him a final total of 17 goals, ranking joint-third in the Bundesliga goalscoring charts for the campaign.

 In the 2019–20 Bundesliga season, Weghorst produced another impressive goal return, scoring 16 times in the league.

 On 25 October 2020, he scored a goal in a 2–1 victory against Arminia Bielefeld, from a free-kick routine which was later replicated during the 2022 FIFA World Cup.
 In the 2020–21 season, he scored 20 goals in the Bundesliga and 25 times in all competitions, helping die Wölfe to a fourth-placed finish and qualification to the 2021–22 UEFA Champions League.

 Weghorst scored six times in the first 20 Matchdays of the 2021–22 Bundesliga season, before the club accepted an offer for the player from English club Burnley during the January transfer window.

 Burnley

-On 31 January 2022, Weghorst signed a three-and-a-half-year contract with English Premier League club Burnley for a fee of £12 million.
-Weghorst made his debut for the club on 5 February, playing the full 90 minutes in a 0–0 draw with Watford at Turf Moor.
-Weghorst scored his first goal for the club on 19 February in a 3–0 win against Brighton & Hove Albion, helping to end an eleven game winless run for his new club.
+On 31 January 2022, Weghorst signed a three-and-a-half-year contract with English club Burnley for a fee of £12 million.
+Weghorst made his Premier League debut for the club on 5 February, playing the full 90 minutes in a 0–0 draw with Watford at Turf Moor.
+Weghorst scored his first goal for the club on 19 February in a 3–0 win against Brighton & Hove Albion, helping to end an eleven-game winless run for his new club.
 His second Burnley goal came on 17 April, in a 1–1 draw against West Ham United.

 Burnley ended the 2021–22 season in 18th place, resulting in relegation to the EFL Championship, with Weghorst registering only two goals from 20 appearances.